2DGD-F0TH/2DGD_F0TH/chapters/019_Dissecting_Games.md

 In other games the "speed" statistic is tied to the order of attack (from the quickest to slowest character), but in this game the order is always "player's team" first, and "enemy team" after.

-In conclusion, in "Hoshi wo miru hito", defense is effectively useless and speed is not even implemented.
+In conclusion, in "Hoshi wo miru hito", defense is effectively useless while speed is not even implemented.

 ### Bad design choices